 Dual Credit: Dual Credit courses earn both high school credit toward graduation from LCA and college credit which may be transferred to the student's chosen college upon high school graduation.
 Dual Credit course content and procedures are not under the control of LCA and students must adhere to all policies of the partnering college/university, including class attendance.
-Dual Credit courses taken in fulfillment of graduation requirements are weighted on the same scale as Advanced Placement courses in the weighted cumulative GPA, with the state-mandated exception that a grade of F factors in at 1.0, and have required prerequisites.
+Dual Credit courses taken in fulfillment of graduation requirements are weighted with a +1.0 quality point in the weighted cumulative GPA, with the state-mandated exception that a grade of F factors in at 1.0, and have required prerequisites.
 Students must apply for admission to the partner college/university through which the Dual Credit course is taught.
-Students who elect to enroll in Dual Credit courses, either in fulfillment of LCA graduation requirements or as electives, must also be enrolled in five (5) on-campus LCA courses each semester.
+Students who enroll in Dual Credit courses, either in fulfillment of LCA graduation requirements or as electives, must be enrolled in five (5) on-campus LCA academic courses each semester.